Mariamhossam77/SQL-Covid-19-Project/README.md

 ## Objectives

-q. **Data Cleaning**: Identify and remove any records with missing or null values.
+1. **Data Cleaning**: Identify and remove any records with missing or null values.
-3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
+2. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
-4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.
+3. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.

 ## Project Structure